AppLovin

-AppLovin Corporation is a mobile technology company headquartered in Palo Alto, California.
-Founded in 2012, it operated in stealth mode until 2014.
-AppLovin enables developers of all sizes to market, monetize, analyze and publish their apps through its mobile advertising, marketing, and analytics platforms MAX, AppDiscovery, and SparkLabs.
-AppLovin operates Lion Studios, which works with game developers to promote and publish their mobile games.
+AppLovin Corporation is an American mobile technology company headquartered in Palo Alto, California.
+Founded in 2012, the company helps developers market, monetize, analyze and publish their apps through its mobile advertising, marketing, and analytics platforms MAX, AppDiscovery, and SparkLabs.
 AppLovin also has large investments in various mobile game publishers.
 In 2020, 49% of AppLovin's revenue came from businesses using its software and 51% from consumers making in-app purchases.